lfbraz/azureml-r-batch-pipeline/README.md

 ```

 ### Create the steps
 With the input and the intermediate output configured we can set up the pipelines' steps.
 We will have two steps: train and persist.
 The first one is a very simple [R script](R-model.R) receiving both input data (mp3 and rds) and producing an output (for the next step).
-The second one is a [Python script](Persist-Data.py) that receive (as input) the result from the first step and persist into a SQL Database.
+The second one is a [Python script](Persist-Data.py) that receives (as input) the result from the first step and persists into a SQL Database.

 ```python